trueagi-io/hyperon-experimental/docs/modules_dev.md

 ## Module Name Resolution

-When MeTTa code executes the `!(import! some_module)` operation, the module name needs to be mapped to a loaded or loadable module.
+When MeTTa code executes the `!(import! &space some_module)` operation, the module name needs to be mapped to a loaded or loadable module.
 This process occurs according to the logic described by the flowchart below.

 ![Name Resolution Behavior](./assets/module_name_resolution.svg "Name Resolution Behavior")